 Debbie is an award-winning director and has made work across different genres: documentary films, drama and commercials.
 She received her master’s from the Royal College of Art in London where she studied film.

-Her short drama has just been completed Three Sacks full of Hats starring Warren Brown and Alison Steadman.
 She was named outstanding new talent to look out for by Shots magazine, with pick of the weeks in Campaign magazine, and won several awards for her COI Anti-knife Crime campaign ‘It Doesn’t Have to Happen,’ two short dramas based on real testimonies.

 Her acclaimed documentary ‘Ordinary Magic’, with music composed by Michael Nyman, screened at a number of festivals worldwide, including Cannes Film Festival, ICA and the Pompidou Centre.

 Debbie has also directed several commercials and social issue campaigns with; Samsung, Huawei, Samaritans, Channel 4, Aviva, Boots No7, COI (government social issue campaigns), Sky Arts, TATE, Mind, Bacardi, Citizens UK and Christies.

 She has just completed her debut short drama Three Sacks Full of Hats, a co-production of Century Films and Prodigal, starring Warren Brown and Alison Steadman., and is developing her debut feature with writer Geoff Thompson and producer Lee Thomas (Prodigal).